 If you’re the kind of person who can’t watch a musical without bursting into song yourself, then Disney has you covered.
 You can watch High School Musical: The Musical: The Series with the lyrics on the screen.

-Much anticipated by Star Wars fans, The Mandalorian is the first live-action TV series in the franchise.
-Set during the time between Return of the Jedi and The Force Awakens, the titular character, played by Pedro Pascal (Prospect), is a gunfighter operating on the edge of civilization.
+As the first live-action TV series in the franchise, The Mandalorian has launched a new era for the Star Wars franchise.
+Set during the time between Return of the Jedi and The Force Awakens, the titular character, played by Pedro Pascal (Prospect), is a gunfighter operating on the edge of civilization who helps a child (you know the one) with Jedi powers.

 Based on Jerry Spinelli’s bestselling young adult novel about teenage non-conformity, the Julia Hart (Fast Color) directed film stars singer-songwriter Grace VanderWaal (America’s Got Talent) as Stargirl Caraway and Grahame Verchere (Fargo) as Leo Borlock.